Country Profile India

 Image (10)

-Indian investment in Australia increased significantly to $27.8 billion in 2021.
+Indian investment in Australia continued to increase significantly, to $34.5 billion in 2022.
 Indian investment is primarily focused on developing critical minerals (including copper and lithium) to enhance its supply chains for these commodities.
-The stock of Australian investment in India rose to around $20 billion in 2021 from $15 billion in 2020.
+On the other side, the stock of Australian investment in India fell to $17.6 billion in 2022 from $19.8 billion in 2021, having oscillated between US$15 billion and US$20 billion since 2018.
 Australian mining firms such as BHP Billiton, Rio Tinto, and engineering firms such as Snowy Mountains Engineering and CIMIC Group have large operations in India.
+The Australia India Business Exchange (AIBX) program, a multi-year government program, provides a range of services to support Australian businesses to enter and establish in India.
+These services include industry specific insights, guidance on doing business in India and assistance in entering India’s online retail market.